retrodores/x16files.com/.github/ISSUE_TEMPLATE/full-yaml-entry.md

 ---
 name: Full YAML Entry
-about: Full YAML format to add
+about: Example FULL YAML entry for someone wishing to add one to the DB.
 title: ''
 labels: ''
 assignees: ''